Aaheer17/Benchmarking_Calorimeter_Shower_Simulation_Generative_AI/README.md

 - We will upload our trained models to Zenodo soon.

 ## List of Metrics
-Below are the list of metrics to compare the performance of various models.
-For a detailed explanation of the metrics and how to compare, please refer to our paper https://arxiv.org/pdf/2406.12898
+Below are the list of metrics used to compare the performance of various Generative AI models.
+For a detailed explanation of the metrics and how they can be used to compare various models, please refer to our paper https://arxiv.org/pdf/2406.12898

 1. Histograms of physics observables
    - Layer wise energy distribution